Azure/terraform-azurerm-avm-ptn-network-private-link-private-dns-zones/README.md

 ### <a name="input_resource_group_role_assignments"></a> [resource\_group\_role\_assignments](#input\_resource\_group\_role\_assignments)

-Description: A map of role assignments to create on the Resource Group, if `resoruce_group_creation_enabled` is set to `true`.
+Description: A map of role assignments to create on the Resource Group.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
 - `principal_id` - The ID of the principal to assign the role to.